 A couple weeks back I had mentioned that I wanted to get a jump on my Fall canning.
-I started with Apple Butter and today's recipe which is Apple Pie Jam.
-I saw this recipe over at Coleen's Recipes a couple months back.
+I started with Apple Butter and today's recipe is for Apple Pie Jam.
+I found this recipe on Coleen's Recipes a couple months back.

-I used a mixture of granny smith apples and either gala or Roma apples I cant remember which variety they were.
-Walmart had bagged apples for 1.50 each, so I grabbed two different varieties.
+This recipe was super simple to follow and taste just like apple pie filling.
+I used a combination of granny smith and gala apples or roma, I can't remember exactly.
+My local Walmart had bagged apples for 1.50 each, so I grabbed two different varieties.

 Apple Pie Jam